Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Noisy crossing cuts puzzles

 \subsection{$\tilde{C}_2$ : Mate angle constraint under noise}

-While it is clear that vertices of neighboring pieces may not meet if either sustains noise, and thus may no longer expected to generate two supplementary angles in a strict way, one can still bound the deviation from that ideal behavior.
-To do so we first analyze the effect of noise on the degree of rotation of any single edge, and then leverage that result for the desired bound on the angles of mating edges under noise.
+While it is clear that vertices of neighboring pieces may not meet if either sustains noise, and thus may no longer be expected to generate two supplementary angles in a strict way, one can still bound the deviation from that ideal behavior.
+To do so we first analyze the effect of noise on the degree of rotation of any single edge relative to its noiseless configuration and then leverage that result for the desired bound on the angles of mating edges under noise.

 \begin{itemize}